-The propane gas system supplies fuel for the gas range, water heater, furnace, accessory port, and generator (if LP generator option).
+The propane gas system supplies fuel for the gas range, water heater, and furnace.
 When used and handled properly, this system is safe and economical and provides modern living conveniences wherever you travel.

 See Section 2 - Safety and Precautions in this manual for other safety and precautions you need to be aware of related to propane.